tusen-ai/naive-ui/demo/pages/docs/common-issues/enUS/index.md

 However if you are using `on-update:value="yyy"`, Vue would generate code like `:onUpdate:value="xxx" :on-update-value="yyy"` and the second one would override the first one in Vue runtime.
 The `v-model:value` would be broken.

-If you have any problem, feel free to create a PR or issue on GitHub.
+If you have any problems, feel free to create a PR or issue on GitHub.